David Winters (choreographer)

 Winters became a dance choreographer.
 On films, he choreographed several projects with Elvis Presley and Ann-Margret starting with Viva Las Vegas (1964).
 Other dance choreography credits include T.A.M.I.
 Show (1964), Send Me No Flowers (1964), Billie (1965), A Star Is Born (1976), etc. On television, he was frequently seen with his troupe on a variety of shows choreographing popular dances of the 1960s.
 At the Emmy Awards, for the television special Movin' with Nancy (1967), his choreography was nominated in the category Special Classification of Individual Achievements.

-In the 1970s, Winters produced and directed television specials including Raquel!
-(1970), Once Upon a Wheel (1971), Timex All-Star Swing Festival (1972), etc. In films, he directed Alice Cooper: Welcome to My Nightmare (1976), The Last Horror Film (1982), Thrashin' (1986), etc. From the 1980s to the 1990s, Winters ran Action International Pictures where he would produce, distribute and sometime direct action oriented films.
-From the 2000s to his death in 2019, Winters continued to produce and direct.
+In the 1970s, Winters ran Winters-Rosen a production house, where he produced, directed, and choreographed television specials.
+Some of these credits are The Ann-Margret Show (1968), Ann-Margret: From Hollywood With Love (1969), Raquel!
+(1970), Once Upon a Wheel (1971), Timex All-Star Swing Festival (1972).
+In films, he directed Alice Cooper: Welcome to My Nightmare (1976), The Last Horror Film (1982), Thrashin' (1986).
+From the 1980s to the 1990s, Winters ran Action International Pictures where he would produce, distribute and direct action oriented films.
+From the 2000s to his death in 2019, Winters continued to produce, direct, and act.